szepeviktor/tiny-cdn/README.md

 - Works with custom `/wp-content` location
 - Does not support multisite installations @TODO wp-cdn-rewrite plugin `get_rewrite_path()`

+Pull requests are welcome on [GitHub](https://github.com/szepeviktor/tiny-cdn).

 ### Installation

+This plugins has no user interface.

 Set `/wp-includes` (optional) and `/wp-content` (optional) CDN URL-s in your `wp-config.php`.